ArsenVoar/VoAr/README.md

 Set Up Environment Variables:

-Create a .env file (and name it st.env) in the project root.
+Create a .env file (and name it st.env) in the project root.sql Add the necessary environment variables for Google OAuth credentials, etc.
-Add the necessary environment variables for database connection, Google OAuth credentials, etc.
+For PostgreSQL database you can do your own or import from file mydb.
 Install Dependencies:

 bash |